Litigating and Fighting False Accusations in Protection Orders. An Experienced Lawyer | Attorney’s Perspective

 As lawyers | attorneys, we have handled a lot of these kinds of accusations in the civil setting, so we know from experience that answering “why” requires your lawyer to take the time to listen to all the facts without judgment while asking critical questions.
 Thoroughly investigated and prepared cases tend to win more than cases that are not.

 A complete and thorough investigation tracks down all the records of a case and allows your lawyer to build a case, attack the credibility of the other party and their witnesses and arrange your facts and witnesses into a credible story.
-We have seen strong accusations crumble under a thorough investigation and counter-presentation … we have also seen the court willing to realign the parties (the roles are switched and the accused becomes the accuser) based on a thorough presentation of the facts, cross examination and argument.
+We have seen strong accusations crumble under a thorough investigation and counter-presentation … we have also seen the court willing to engage in realignment of the parties (in Domestic Violence Protection Order and Antiharassment Protection Order proceedings, the court can, acting on its own power, “switch” the roles of the accuser and accused) based on a thorough presentation of the facts, light cross examination and argument.
 The key is to take the time to properly prepare and then know when to speak, when to wait and when to be aggressive.
 Cases are won and lost on facts but they can also be won and lost based on the quality of the lawyering.
 Do not be caught unaware.
-If you are going to fight a Protection Order, fight to win.

 Over the course of our lengthy legal careers, our lawyers | attorneys have litigated and fought a wide variety of complicated and emotionally tangled disputes, familial disputes, abuse, harassment and sexual behavior cases in the legal arena.
 Our office is a unique blend of courtroom experience, knowledge, skills and temperament.
 Our lawyers know cases are rarely as simple as police reports or accusations claim.
 Our clients hire us because they want trained listeners who are staunch, uncompromising and effective.
 They want counsel who takes the time to listen and fight vigorously for the right result.
 Whether acting in our role as counsel, advocate, negotiator or litigator, we have years of experience manipulating, working and fighting to resolve cases with our clients’ best interests in mind.